Hailey Burleson flying high as Washington hosts NCAA Regional gymnastics meet

 The junior has won 14 events this season, which leads the Huskies.
 UW will try to be one of the top two teams this weekend to qualify for nationals.

-They may be the toughest athletes at the University of Washington, and they certainly are pound-for-pound.
+They might be the toughest athletes at the University of Washington, and they certainly are pound-for-pound.

 An injury is always just one mistake away.
 But when a UW gymnast lands a perfect vault, or finishes off a fabulous beam routine, she feels something most people will never get to experience.